 - 6.1 The Audit Committee shall meet on a regular basis as provided for in paragraph 7 below.
 Officers and others may attend all or part of the meeting at the invitation of the Committee.
-Attendees will usually include: - The Leader or Deputy Leader - Town Clerk and Chief Executive - Director of Corporate Services (Section 151 Finance Officer) - Director of Legal and Democratic Services (Monitoring Officer) - Head of Audit Services - Other Directors and Managers, as required - 6.2 Subject to the relevant meeting complying with the Access to Information paragraphs for the exclusion of members of the public, the Audit Committee will at least annually meet : - (i) in private, with the external and internal auditors together; and/or - (ii) in private, with the external auditor.
+Attendees will usually include: - The Leader or Deputy Leader - The Portfolio Holder for Finance - Town Clerk and Chief Executive - Director of Corporate Services (Section 151 Finance Officer) - Director of Legal and Democratic Services (Monitoring Officer) - Head of Audit Services - Other Directors and Managers, as required - 6.2 Subject to the relevant meeting complying with the Access to Information paragraphs for the exclusion of members of the public, the Audit Committee will at least annually meet : - (i) in private, with the external and internal auditors together; and/or will meet as necessary and the Council's Head of Audit Services will provide necessary services and support and assistance to the Audit Structure

+(ii) in private, with the external auditor.